bmp-dot/template/source/create_azure_cluster/create_azure_cluster.md

 # Create WEKA Azure Cluster

-###  Creating WEKA cloud cluster
+###  Overview
-Creating the clusters will be done with WEKA CDM https://cloud.weka.io.
-This will generate a Terraform file that is used to create the WEKA cluster
+Creating the clusters will be done with WEKA CDM [WEKA CDM](https://cloud.weka.io).
+This will generate a Terraform file that is used to create the WEKA cluster.

+**Prerequisites**

+- Admin Access in Azure
+- WEKA CDM access
+- Experience with Terraform

 1. In WEKA CDM choose your cloud